Frequently Asked Questions

 • Help create and distribute posters

-• Report on missing animal websites and social media
+• Post on missing animal websites and social media

-What would you do if a fight broke out between dogs?
+19. What if a fight breaks out between dogs?

 • Staring or whale eye